SmartTechAIResearch/Demo.TFLite/arduinoide/Readme.md

         except:
             pass
 ```
 In order to be able to send the digits to the ESP, we have to convert it to a bytearray, this is done using the following function.
-This function will retreave the drawing of a digit from the pygame screen.
+This function will retrieve the drawing of a digit from the Pygame screen.
  ``` python
 def predict_digit():
     view = pygame.surfarray.array3d(screen)